 Shared application services; the future of cloud based applications.

-So here is a very short overview of something I designed and implemented at mition and now after 18 months I look back to see that the end result was a big success.
+So here is a very short overview of something we designed and implemented at mition and now after 18 months we look back to see that the end result was a big success.

 To achieve this, I designed a shared application services API layer that ALL organisations share, this has inbuilt redundancy and can scale up (.net core app services) and down as required automatically as the load increases and decreases.